myltik/azure-docs.ru-ru/articles/storsimple/storsimple-adapter-for-sharepoint.md

 <properties
-   pageTitle="Установка адаптера StorSimple для SharePoint | Microsoft Azure" description="В статье описываются установка, настройка и удаление адаптера StorSimple для SharePoint в ферме серверов SharePoint." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="StorSimple Adapter for SharePoint | Microsoft Azure" description="Describes how to install and configure or remove the StorSimple Adapter for SharePoint in a SharePoint server farm." services="storsimple" documentationCenter="NA" authors="SharS"